UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Always inspect holiday light cords for damage like frayed wires and check their indoor/outdoor rating before use.

-Before you hang a single strand of lights, you need to thoroughly check your equipment for signs of wear and tear.
+Before you hang a single strand of lights, you must thoroughly check your equipment for signs of wear and tear.
 Frayed wires, cracked sockets, and loose connections can easily spark a fire or cause an electric shock.
-Throw away any damaged strands immediately rather than trying to repair them with tape, as the risk simply isn’t worth the cost of a replacement.
+Throw away any damaged strands immediately rather than trying to repair them with tape.
+To ensure your display is safe, perform the following cord inspection steps every year:

 Upgrade to Energy-Efficient LED Lights